Tyche

 untutored young barbarians to Western Civilization.
 Of course,

-people and devastated their homeland, but I did not make the
+people and devastated their homeland.
+It had happened during my own lifetime, but I did not make the

 connection.
 I went ahead to take a course from Wesley Thomas